• About TTT

 7. San Marcos

 Pack your swimsuit!
-San Marcus is only thirty minutes from Austin, where you can take a scenic drive on Devil’s Backbone for gorgeous views of the Hill Country and spring wildflowers.
-And while you’re there, dip your toes in the crystal-clear water of the San Marcos River or opt to take a swim.
+San Marcos is only thirty minutes from Austin, where you can take a scenic drive on RM 12 NW to 32, also known as the Devil’s Backbone, for gorgeous views of the Hill Country and spring wildflowers.
+And while you’re there, dip your toes in the crystal-clear water of the San Marcos River or swim.

 8. Pedernales Falls State Park

-About 30-40 miles west of Austin is Pedernales Falls State Park – a popular destination for locals and visitors.
-There’s camping, hiking, biking, and an excellent place for wildlife viewing.
-Swimming in the river is allowed, but it’s a rough 1/4 mile walk to get to the area.
-The admission fee is $6 for 13 years old and up.
+Pedernales Falls State Park is a popular destination for locals and visitors, about 30-40 miles west of Austin.
+The park offers camping, hiking, biking, and excellent wildlife viewing.
+Swimming in the river is allowed, but it’s a rough 1/4 mile walk to the area.
+The admission fee is $6 for individuals 13 years of age and older.

 Travel Pro Tip: You MUST buy your entrance pass online, especially if you want to go on the weekend.
 The park gets super busy then, and they sell out fast.